jrdelgado2018/GOV1347/blogs/blog3/Blog-Three.md

 ### The Economist

-In a nutshell, The Economist approaches their prediction task in a two step process.
+In a nutshell, [The Economist's model](https://www.economist.com/graphic-detail/2018/05/24/introducing-our-prediction-model-for-americas-mid-term-elections?utm_medium=cpc.adword.pd&utm_source=google&ppccampaignID=17210591673&ppcadID=&utm_campaign=a.22brand_pmax&utm_content=conversion.direct-response.anonymous&gclid=Cj0KCQjw1bqZBhDXARIsANTjCPLmClpV2iWBRHwk8na9pefa5DFt58js24RFO3LYhMP5Ns3eSJc-i3MaAhYsEALw_wcB&gclsrc=aw.ds) approaches their prediction task in a two step process.
 The first step is to estimate the overarching national political sentiment - the nationwide popular vote shares that will be achieved by Democrats and Republicans.
 They use polling to inform this